EMC Corp. purchased Documentum in 2003 for $1.7 billion, a very high price tag at the time, and did not grow the core business.

 - Detailed logging and reporting for content, rules, and resources for each converted template

-From all the ECD customers, that became part of the OpenText user community after the acquisition of EDC, xPression customers can breathe freely again.
+From all the EMC customers, that became part of the OpenText user community after the acquisition, xPression customers can breathe freely again.
 OpenText proved its ambitions on saving their customers’ investments by offering a partly automated migration path from xDesign to Exstream Design Manager and Designer.

 By upgrading to the latest supported version, customers will not only be able to benefit from new functionality and many innovative features, but also join a big community of Exstream users, which includes many Fortune 500 leaders.

 In case your company is using xPression to generate documents, and is looking for an authorized and experienced service provider to help your team to upgrade to OpenText Exstream version 16, look no further.
 We at Ecodocx are happy to help.
 More information can be found here.
 Or just contact us directly.